Timely notifications and announcements to help you plan your season.

 2019-2020 Discount Season Parking Passes

 Hourly parking rates approved by the Town Council for the Vail Village and Lionshead parking structures are as follows:

 The incremental rate structure for value card holders calculates the locals discount based on a percentage of the hourly drive-up rate.
 Qualifying Vail and Eagle County card holders receive 50 percent and 40 percent discounts, respectively, during non-peak, and 20 percent and 12 percent discounts, respectively, during peak.
 The peak periods include Dec.
 20-Jan.
 5; Jan.
 20 and Feb.
 17, plus all Fridays and Saturdays.
 The pricing schedule is as follows:

 Good for employees of qualifying Vail business license holders working a minimum of 30 hours per week, Vail residents and Vail property owners.

 Good for employees of qualifying Eagle County businesses, residents and property owners.

-To coincide with the early opening of Vail Mountain, Vail Transit will be increasing bus service on the Ford Park, Lionsridge Loop and West Vail Express routes beginning Nov.
-14 prior to implementation of the full winter schedule on Dec.
-10.
+coincide with the start of paid parking, Vail Transit will be increasing bus service on the Ford Park, Lionsridge Loop and West Vail Express routes beginning Nov.
+5 prior to implementation of the full winter schedule in December.

 As an additional option, the town offers free parking in satellite areas serviced by the town’s free transit system.
 The inventory includes the following locations available seven days a week from 7 a.m. to 11 p.m.: Gore Creek Trailhead, East Vail Interchange Trailhead, Pitkin Creek Trailhead, Booth Falls Trailhead, Spraddle Creek Trailhead, Red Sandstone Creek Trailhead, Buffehr Creek Trailhead, Davos Trailhead and Red Sandstone Park.
 Parking availability is limited and some spaces are restricted to three-hour trailhead use.